Artwork believed stolen during Holocaust seized from Art Institute of Chicago

 In that case, the attorney for London art dealer of Richard Nagy said Nagy was the rightful owner of the works because Grünbaum’s sister-in-law, Mathilde Lukacs, had sold them after his death.

-But Judge Charles Ramos ruled that there was no evidence that Grünbaum had voluntarily transferred the artworks to Lukacs.
+But Judge Charles Ramos ruled there was no evidence Grünbaum had voluntarily transferred the artworks to Lukacs.
 “A signature at gunpoint cannot lead to a valid conveyance,” he wrote.

 Raymond Dowd, the attorney for the heirs in their civil proceedings, referred questions about the seizure of the three works on Wednesday to the district attorney’s office.